HangfireIO/Hangfire/docs/tutorials/highlight.rst

 Overview
 ---------

-Let's start with a simple example.
 Consider you are building a code snippet gallery web application like `GitHub Gists <http://gist.github.com>`_, and want to implement the syntax highlighting feature.
 To improve user experience, you are also want it to work even if a user disabled JavaScript in her browser.

 To support this scenario and to reduce the project development time, you choosed to use a web service for syntax highlighting, such as http://pygments.appspot.com or http://www.hilite.me.